zammad/zammad-org/src/en/get-started/host-upgrade-repo-migration.md

 ### Update Zammad

-:::tip
+::: tip
-If there is a new Zammad version available and you want to update to it, check the [release notes](https://zammad.com/en/product/releases) for any required additional steps.
+If there is a new Zammad version available and you want to update to it, check the [release notes](https://zammad.com/en/product/releases){target=_blank} for any required additional steps.
 :::

 Re-enable updates for Zammad and update Zammad to the latest version available for your operating system.

-:::tabs key:distros
+::: tabs key:distros

 === Ubuntu